rajarajan2013/linkedin_signup_clone/README.md

 - Open the `LinkedIn-Signup-Static-Clone` folder.
 - Open the `index.html` file in your browser to view the output.
 - View code with any text editor of your choice.
-- It should something like this:
+- It should be something like this:

 ![Output](/.github/assets/output.png)